robbert-vdh/yabridge/README.md

 ## Debugging

-Wine's error messages and warning are generally very helpful whenever a plugin doesn't work right away.
+Wine's error messages and warning are usually very helpful whenever a plugin doesn't work right away.
 Sadly this information is not always available.
 Bitwig, for instance, hides a plugin's STDOUT and STDERR streams from you.
-To make it easier to debug malfunctioning plugins, yabridge offers two environment
+To make it easier to debug malfunctioning plugins, yabridge offers these two environment
 variables:

 - `YABRIDGE_DEBUG_FILE=<path>` allows you to write the Wine VST host's STDOUT and STDERR messages to a file.
-For example, you could launch your DAW with `env YABRIDGE_DEBUG_FILE=/tmp/yabridge.log <daw>`, and then use `tail -F /tmp/yabridge.log` to keep track of that file.
-If this option is not absent then yabridge will write its debug messages to STDERR instead.
+For instance, you could launch your DAW with `env YABRIDGE_DEBUG_FILE=/tmp/yabridge.log <daw>`, and then use `tail -F /tmp/yabridge.log` to keep track of that file.
+If this option is not present then yabridge will write all of its debug messages to STDERR instead.
-- `YABRIDGE_DEBUG_LEVEL={0,1}` allows you to set the verbosity of the debug information.
-Every level increases the verbosity of the debug information:
+- `YABRIDGE_DEBUG_LEVEL={0,1,2}` allows you to set the verbosity of the debug information.
+Each level increases the amount of debug information printed:

-  - A value of `0` (the default) means that yabridge will only write messages from the Wine process and some basic information such as the plugin being loaded and the wineprefix being used.
+  - A value of `0` (the default) means that yabridge will only write messages from the Wine process and some basic information such about the plugin being loaded and the Wine prefix being used.
   - A value of `1` will log information about most events and function calls sent between the VST host and the plugin.
-This filters out some events such as `effEditIdle()` and `audioMasterGetTime()` since those are sent tens of times per second by for every plugin.
+This filters out some noisy events such as `effEditIdle()` and `audioMasterGetTime()` since those are sent tens of times per second by for every plugin.
   - A value of `2` will cause all of the events to be logged, including the events mentioned above.
-This can be very verbose but it can be crucial for debugging plugin-specific problems.
+This is very verbose but it can be crucial for debugging plugin-specific problems.

-  More detailed information about these levels can be found in `src/common/logging.h`.
+  More detailed information about these debug levels can be found in `src/common/logging.h`.

 Wine's own [logging facilities](https://wiki.winehq.org/Debug_Channels) can also be very helpful when diagnosing problems.
-In particular the `message` and `relay` channels are very useful to trace the execution path within the loading VST plugin itself.
+In particular the `+message` and `+relay` channels are very useful to trace the execution path within loaded VST plugin itself.

 ### Attaching a debugger